dwf/rescued-scipy-wiki/Cookbook/MayaVi/Installation.rst

      easy_install -f http://code.enthought.com/enstaller/eggs numpy scipy wx VTK

-**Installation with Enstaller:** Enthought has also written a graphical front end to easy_install called [`http://code.enthought.com/enstaller/`_ Enstaller].
+**Installation with Enstaller:** Enthought has also written a graphical front end to easy_install called `Enstaller <http://code.enthought.com/enstaller/>`_.
 You can install Enstaller by running this script: [`http://code.enthought.com/enstaller/run_enstaller.py`_ run_enstaller.py].
 Enstaller is still quite new, so you may or may not find it an improvement over the easy_install method at this time.

 Creation of a Live CD (based on Debian) including MV2
 =====================================================

-A step-by-step guide to creating your own bootable CD-ROM, running [`http://www.debian.org`_ Debian] and containing mayavi2 is given [:Cookbook/MayaVi/Installation/DebianLiveCD: here].
+A step-by-step guide to creating your own bootable CD-ROM, running `Debian <http://www.debian.org>`_ and containing mayavi2 is given [:Cookbook/MayaVi/Installation/DebianLiveCD: here].

 -------------------------